-Life presents us with many challenges to overcome.
-The decision to leave your homeland and establish a new home takes bravery, hard work and a strong desire to find opportunities for your family.
+Life presents us with challenges to overcome.
+The leaving your homeland and establishing a new home takes bravery, hard work and a strong desire to find opportunities for your family.
 Some people are forced to leave their country because of war, persecution, lack of resources, poverty or human rights violations.
-Others chose to leave to offer more opportunities to thier family with schooling or safety.
+Others seek opportunities to their family with schooling or safety.

 There are many hoops to jump through to obtain legal status to remain or return to U.S. I want to be able to help support you through this process.
 I can help you by conducting the mental health evaluation (Hardship, Asylum, Domestic Violence).
 I am dedicated to making the report comprehensive.
 I have a quick turnaround time, usually within two weeks.
 I have been working with immigrants since I was age 14 in some capacity of another.
 I have a years worth of experience writing evaluation, and have worked clinically with the immigrant population for the past 14 years.
 I keenly understand the intricacies of immigrant situations, and what a judge is looking for in an immigration evaluation.
 I have been helping people heal from trauma for the past 12 years, and have good insight into how depression and anxiety manifest.

 - A thorough biopsychosocial history and evaluation.